After a finding or acceptance of responsibility, the Conduct Review Administrator will impose sanctions after considering the following:

 - Guidelines in the Code of Student Conduct.

-The Conduct Review Officer may consult with other University officials as they deem appropriate.
+The Conduct Review Administrator may consult with other University officials as they deem appropriate and may, at times, delay or defer the imposition of any of the following sanctions.

 Sanctions for Violations of the Code

-Sanctions serve to reinforce that students are held responsible and accountable for their behavior.
-This is accomplished by measures to educate, to deter future misconduct and to provide consequences for one’s actions.
+Sanctions serve to reinforce that students are held responsible and accountable for their conduct.
+This is accomplished by measures whose purposes are to educate and to deter future misconduct, to acknowledge and repair harm inflicted on the community, to provide accountability for one’s conduct, and to promote the health, safety and well-being of the individual and community.

-Villanova University reserves the right to notify parent(s)/legal guardian(s) about the disciplinary status of their student, to the extent consistent with the provisions of the Family Educational Rights and Privacy Act.
+Villanova University reserves the right to notify family/legal guardian(s) regarding the disciplinary violations, status, and/or sanctions or outcomes related to their student, to the extent consistent with the provisions of the Family Educational Rights and Privacy Act.

-The following sanctions provide notice to a student that a particular action or behavior is in violation of University policies, and therefore unacceptable.
-Continuation of similar behavior or future violations may result in more severe disciplinary action, including Reportable Sanctions.
-Non-Reportable Sanctions are not disclosed to external third-parties, except when required by law.
+The following non-reportable disciplinary sanctions are not disclosed by the University to external third-parties, except when required by law, and provide notice to a student that their conduct is in violation of University policies, and therefore unacceptable.
+Continuation of similar conduct or future violations will result in more severe sanctions, which may impact a student’s disciplinary standing at the University.

-A Conduct Notice is a written notification to a student that a particular action or behavior is in violation of University policy, and that future violations may be cause for additional disciplinary action.
-This notification is typically delivered via University email and requires no in-person meeting with a Conduct Review Officer.
+A Conduct Notice is a written notification to a student that their conduct is in violation of University policy, and that future violations may be cause for additional disciplinary action, including more severe sanctions.
+This notification typically is delivered via University email and requires no in-person meeting with a Conduct Review Administrator.

-A Verbal Warning is an official notice to a student that a particular action or behavior has violated the standards and expectations of the University.
-Future violations will likely result in additional disciplinary action.
+A Conduct Warning is an official notice to a student that their conduct has violated the standards and expectations of the University.
+Future violations likely will result in additional disciplinary action, including more severe sanctions.

-Probationary Warning is an official notice to a student that a particular action or behavior has violated the standards and expectations of the University and that continued non-compliance with University policy will likely result in Disciplinary Probation or more severe sanctions.
+Probationary Warning is an official notice to a student that their conduct has violated the standards and expectations of the University and similar conduct or continued non-compliance with University policy likely will result in Housing Probation, Disciplinary Probation and/or more severe sanctions.

-The following sanctions are typically the outcome of serious or repeated violations of the Code of Student Conduct.
-These sanctions impact a student’s disciplinary status with the University, as well as impose other restrictions and/or conditions of membership.
-Reportable Sanctions are disclosed to authorized external third-parties for a stated period of time, in accordance with the Disciplinary Records policy.
+The following reportable disciplinary sanctions are disclosed to authorized external third-parties for a stated period of time, in accordance with the Student Conduct and Concern Records Policy, and typically are the outcome of serious or repeated violations of the Code of Student Conduct.
+These sanctions impact a student’s disciplinary standing at the University, and may include other restrictions and/or conditions of membership.
+Typically, family/legal guardian(s) are notified when a student is issued a reportable sanction.

-Disciplinary Probation is a defined period of time during which a student is not in good disciplinary standing and serves as an official notice that a student’s continued membership at the University is in jeopardy.
-Additional offenses or violations of the conditions of Disciplinary Probation will result in more severe sanctions, including suspension or expulsion from the University.
+Disciplinary Probation is a defined period of time during which a student is not in good disciplinary standing with the University.
+This sanction serves as an official notice that a student’s continued membership at the University is conditional and dependent upon demonstrated and sustained compliance with University policy.
+Continued violations of University policy or non-compliance with the conditions of Disciplinary Probation will result in more severe sanctions, including suspension or expulsion from the University.
 Eligibility for certain academic or extra-curricular organizations or programs may be restricted while a student is on Disciplinary Probation.

 Disciplinary Probation with Loss of Privilege

-Disciplinary Probation with Loss of Privilege is a defined period of time during which a student is not in good disciplinary standing and serves as an official notice that a student’s continued membership at the University is in jeopardy.
+Disciplinary Probation with Loss of Privilege is a defined period of time during which a student is not in good disciplinary standing with the University.
+This sanction serves as an official notice that a student’s continued membership at the University is conditional and dependent upon demonstrated and sustained compliance with University policy.
 Additionally, for the defined period of time, this sanction excludes a student from all extracurricular University privileges, including, without limitation: membership in student organizations; participation and/or attendance in non-academic activities, programs, and events; representing the University in intercollegiate and athletic teams and clubs; holding any elected or appointed office in a University recognized organization; and selection for extracurricular committees or programs.
-Eligibility for certain academic programs may also be restricted.
+Eligibility for certain academic programs and campus residency may also be restricted.
 This sanction permits a student to pursue their academic course work and is the strongest sanction short of suspension.
-Additional offenses or violations of the conditions of this sanction will result in suspension or expulsion.
+Additional violations of University policy or non-compliance with the conditions of this sanction will result in suspension or expulsion.

 Suspension is a defined period of time during which a student is excluded from class registration, class attendance, residence on campus, use of University facilities, and the award of any degree.
 Suspended students are not permitted on the campus without prior approval from the Dean of Students Office.
 Upon completion of the period of suspension, a student will be considered for readmission if: